manas211007/manas211007/README.md

 - 💞️ I’m looking to collaborate on concept
 - 📫 How to reach me saaumitradwivedi@gmail.com
 - 😄 Pronouns:He Him Himself
-- ⚡ Fun fact: iknow nothing about coding
+- ⚡ Fun fact: i know nothing about coding

 <!---
 manas211007/manas211007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.